Complete Guide to Timeshare Cancellation Letters & Timeshare Rescission Letters

 - The letter typically must be sent by certified or registered mail, and not by email or delivered in person, in most states.

 If you’re still within your state’s rescission period, all you need is a simple letter.
-If not, you cross the threshold into easy timeshare cancellation.
+If not, you cross the threshold into complex timeshare cancellation.

 State Timeshare Rescission Periods

-Below are examples of timeshare rescission periods by state:
+Below are examples of timeshare rescission periods by state as of 2026:

 - Florida: 10 days